 Project #2 :: Solo Travel

-Traveling with friends has been one of the greatest joys of my single life, but it wasn’t until 2 years ago that I’d ever stayed in a hotel room alone, and even then, I had friends in the room next door.
+Traveling with friends has been one of the greatest joys of my single life, but it wasn’t until a few years ago that I’d ever stayed in a hotel room alone, and even then, I had friends in the room next door.
 I’ve wanted to get away to write or for a spiritual retreat, and I’ve come very close several times, but I never quite pulled the trigger.
 I see those mini-trips as baby steps toward an actual vacation by myself.
 Not one where I drive somewhere and meet up with people I know, but one where I actually appreciate my singleness.
 It’s something that I want to accomplish before I get married or die, you know, whichever comes first.

 Project #3 :: Grown-up Finances

 I am so grateful that my dad drilled preached the importance of being debt-free and put the fear of God in us if we were to ever apply for a credit card when we were in college.
 And while I may justify the fact that I have zero debt and the money in my savings account as “good enough,” I know that I can be entirely too frivolous with what I’ve been given.
 Ryan has touted to me the goodness of You Need a Budget for over a year now, but in the back of my mind I didn’t really want to work on my budget.
-I was still waiting for someone to come along who could help me tighten the reins by making me feel guilty for my one-for-one Christmas gift-buying plan: a gift for you, a gift for me.
+I was still waiting for someone to come along who could help me tighten the reins by making me feel guilty for my TOMS-inspired, one-for-one Christmas gift-buying plan: a gift for you, a gift for me.
 It’s time I tightened my own purse strings and started practicing better stewardship…

-Right after I stock the kitchen and take a trip by myself.
+I’ll get right on that…after I stock the kitchen and take a trip by myself.

 For me it’s the kitchen, but we all have our neglected areas.
 What have you been putting off until you get married?